Learning Peer Influence Probabilities with Linear Contextual Bandits: Experiments

 \subsubsection{Construction of edge feature representations}

-The feature representation of an edge $e_{ij} \in E$ is constructed by concatenating the feature vectors of its endpoints $v_i$ and $v_j$, capturing both node attributes and network information.
-To represent the attributes of each node in the edge, we apply truncated SVD~\cite{halko-book-2009} and project its attributes into a $64$-dimensional space.
+The feature representation of an edge $e_{ij} \in E$ is constructed by concatenating the feature vectors of its endpoints $v_i$ and $v_j$, and their network information.
+To represent the attributes of each node, we apply truncated SVD~\cite{halko-book-2009} and project its attributes into a $64$-dimensional space.
 To capture structural properties, we generate $64$-dimensional node embeddings using a two-layer GraphSAGE model with mean aggregation~\cite{hamilton-neurips-2017}.
-Finally, we concatenate the $64$-dimensional attribute representation with the $64$-dimensional node embedding to form a unified $128$-dimensional feature vector for each node, yielding a $256$-dimensional edge feature vector.
+The final edge vector has 256 dimensions.